 - You cannot use the HTTPS protocol (port 443) to connect to Magento Commerce over PrivateLink.

 The following network diagram shows the PrivateLink connection types available to establish secure communication between the Magento store and external systems hosted outside of the Cloud environment.

-You must determine the PrivateLink connection type required for your Magento Commerce Cloud environments:
+You must determine the PrivateLink connection type required for your Cloud for Adobe Commerce environments:

 - Unidirectional PrivateLink–Choose this configuration to retrieve data securely from a Magento Commerce store.

-- Bidirectional PrivateLink–Choose this configuration to establish secure connections to and from systems outside of the Magento Commerce Cloud environment.
+- Bidirectional PrivateLink–Choose this configuration to establish secure connections to and from systems outside of the Cloud for Adobe Commerce environment.
 The bidirectional option requires two connections:

 - A connection between the customer VPC and the Magento VPC